There are a few options when it comes to running the app locally.

 To make it easier to configure your app with real data, we have Guided Install instructions that you can follow.

 To manually configure your cloud provider(s), check out the steps for each cloud provider in the Connect to Real Data section:

-If you have a lot of data and begin to experience performance issues, check out our Performance Configurations page for some options you can set up to improve it.
+If you still begin to experience performance issues, check out our Performance Considerations page for some options you can set up to improve it.

 By default, Cloud Carbon Footprint will be configured to pull data from billing data.
 This option allows for a holistic view of your emissions, energy and cost data over a given period of time.
 It will pull usage information for all services for the accounts you give it access to and then use the average cpu utilization for each cloud provider’s processors.